Kieyp/Flpping-data-In-excel/README.md

 # Flpping-data-In-excel
-How to reverse or flipdata in excel easy,using insex and offset functon
+How to reverse or flipdata in excel easy,using index and offset functon